The Story of Old Duninald

 Old Duninald continued to serve many roles over the years – as a schoolhouse for the children of farm workers, a manager’s residence, and even a storeroom.
 In 1943, following the death of Vivian Reynolds, his son Sidney moved in with his wife Phyllis.
 Sidney ran a dairy until 1966, later turning to horticulture and establishing a native tree nursery.
 The couple lived in the home until their passing in 2000 and 1997, and they now rest in the nearby woods.

-By the time Chris and Julia Woakes purchased Duninald in 2005, the house was in a state of serious disrepair.
+By the time Chris and Julia Wokes purchased Duninald in 2005, the house was in a state of serious disrepair.
 But with the help of heritage builder Max Sanson and heritage architect Eric Martin, a painstaking restoration began.
 Every effort was made to honour the original structure – sourcing matching materials and retaining as much of the original character as possible.

 Today, Old Duninald stands as a beautifully restored heritage home – a luxurious yet authentic slice of colonial history.
 Visitors have the rare opportunity to stay in a home where the past is not just remembered but carefully preserved and celebrated.
 It’s a place where stories live on in the walls, the gardens, and the landscape.